8ctopus/apache-php-fpm-alpine/README.md

 ## cool features

-- php 8.2 RC6, 8.1, 8.0 or 7.4 along with the most commonly used extensions
+- php along with the most commonly used extensions
 - Just works with any domain name
+- Support for multiple virtual hosts
 - https is configured out of the box
-- Apache and php configuration files are exposed on the host for easy edit
+- Apache and php configuration files are exposed on the host for easy editing
 - All changes to configuration files are automatically applied (hot reload)
 - Xdebug is configured for step by step debugging and profiling
 - Profile php code with SPX or Xdebug